GabrielMoreau/winsoft-main/README.md

 So, in addition to the `winsoft-main` folder, you must have a `winsoft-conf` folder.
 The `Makefile` will fetch the settings from a file in this folder.
 There is an example file in the package in which a setting is needed.

+Most of the downloads use the `curl` tool and not `wget`, this allows to have the scripts running under GNU/Linux and MacOSX environments.
+Indeed, the packages are currently all built under these environments to facilitate automation.

+Note the optional use of the `perez` tool (Debian `pev` package) which allows to retrieve the version number in a `setup.exe` installation file.
+If this tool is available, a version number check is performed.